FREQUENTLY ASKED QUESTIONS

 Concerns:

-If you have any concerns do not hesitate to message me with a video or photo of the area.
-If this is your first tattoo it can be scary the first time you go through the healing, so I am here to answer any questions.
+If you have any concerns do not hesitate to message Leo directly with a video or photo of the area.
+If this is your first tattoo it can be scary the first time you go through the healing, so we are here to answer any questions.

 If there is anything that was not answered, feel free to reach out.
-It is part of my job to answer any questions or concerns, so don’t be shy!
+We are happy to answer any questions or concerns.